Gale Sherwood: Career

 Her film and television roles included juvenile roles as Betty in They Shall Have Music (1939) and High School Singer in Let's Make Music (1941).
 As an adult, she appeared as Meelah in Blonde Savage (1947), Ellen Forrester in Rocky, Sophia in Song of My Heart (1948), Yvonne in Naughty Marietta (TV 1955), Morgan Le Fay in A Connecticut Yankee (TV 1955) and Margot, opposite Eddy, in The Desert Song (TV 1955).

 Sherwood sang with Eddy on television and in his nightclub act from 1953 until his death in 1967.
 Her stage roles included Julie in Show Boat in 1967 with the Los Angeles Civic Light Opera.
 After she retired from performing, she lived in Boca Raton, Florida.

 Death

-Sherwood died in the State of Florida on New Year's Eve in 2017, at the age of 88.
+Sherwood died on New Year's Eve in 2017, at the age of 88, in Florida.
 She was divorced from her first husband, Howard Wayne McCoy, Jr., and was the widow of Charles Edward Francis.